MajorZiploc/tooling_notes/art/blender/workflows.md

   8. retry step 2 and it should work
 3. Pose_Mode: select the IK you just baked and change IK-FK Switch to 0.0 to indicate that IK controls instead of FK
 TODO: ISSUE LIKELY FROM THIS POINT ONWARD THAT IS MAKING IT NOT WORK IN GODOT 4?.
-Create Baked verison of all animations
+Create Baked version of all animations
   Pose_Mode
   select all bones you want to have keyframes for
   Pose_Mode: almost_top_menu: Pose -> Animation -> Bake Action